 Why does CIVPAC take positions on public policy issues?

 The independent voter block includes a lot of points of view.
 It also includes a very large number of voters who are nominally Republicans or Democrats, because they want to participate in the primaries.
 Even the terms moderate and centrist are vague to a certain extent.

 The bulk of this website is devoted to laying out CIVPAC’s positions on a variety of public policy positions in detail.
 The website addresses around forty public policy problems.
 Check the Table of Contents or the Menu above if you are looking for our position on a particular issue.
 CIVPAC’s underlying philosophy is laid out in the Philosophy section.

 Summary of Four Key Public Policy Positions

-Although we cover a wide range of issues, four areas get special focus: 1) the looming U.S. debt crisis; 2) the increasing cost of medical care and health care entitlements in particular; 3) the challenge of providing a quality education at a reasonable cost to keep the U.S. competitive in the global economy and reduce the pressure for protectionist and anti-immigrant legislation; and 4) dealing with climate change in a manner that is efficient and recognizes that the problem is inherently global.
+Although we cover a wide range of issues, four areas get special focus: 1) dealing with climate change in a manner that is efficient and recognizes that the problem is inherently global; 2) dealing with the increasing cost of medical care and health care entitlements in particular; 3) dealing with the challenge of providing a quality education at a reasonable cost to keep the U.S. competitive in the global economy and reduce the pressure for protectionist and anti-immigrant legislation; and 4) dealing with the looming U.S. debt crisis.
 Our approach to these issues is illustrative of our general approach to all public policy problems.